The Next Generation of Infrastructure

 Lo que aprenderásOmitir Lo que aprenderás

 - To diagnose the main challenges with respect to infrastructure (water, energy, transport, ICT)

 Plan de estudiosOmitir Plan de estudios

-Module 4: Governance and regulation of complex infrastructures
+Module 6: Governance and regulation of complex infrastructures

 The course materials of this course are Copyright Delft University of Technology and are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike (CC-BY-NC-SA) 4.0 International License.